jhparkyb/NumAnalNotes_Pub/chapters/na00calculusreview_lec.md

 >
 > Observe, however, as you can see from the above reasoning, big-oh encapsulates inequalities.

 ###### Remark: The order of error term depends on the context

 > **Remark** (The order of error term depends on the context)
 >
-> In [Example: Big-oh notation with exponential](#example-big-oh-notation-with-exponential), if one knows $x$ is close to $0$, it is sensible to ignore those terms and focus only on the first few.
-Notice higher order terms matter less since $x$ is small (In general case, $x-x_0$ is small).
-> Thus, if we want to focus on the terms up to 2nd order, we write
+> Consider the following example.
+If we want to focus on the terms up to 2nd order, we write
 > $$ \begin{split}
     e^x & = 1+ x + \frac 1 2 x^2 + \underbrace{\frac 1 6 x^3 + \cdots + \frac 1 {n!} x^n +\cdots}_{=\;{\mathcal{O}\left( |x|^3 \right)}}
     \\
     & = 1+ x + \frac 1 2 x^2 + {\mathcal{O}\left( |x|^3 \right)} \quad\text{as}\quad x\to 0.
     \end{split}
     $$
-> Or, if it turns out we need to include one more term, we write
+> However, while continuing working on, we may need more terms.
+If it turns out we need to include one more term, we write
 > $$
     e^x  = 1+ x + \frac 1 2 x^2 + \frac 1 6 x^3 +  \mathcal{O}\left( |x|^4 \right) \quad\text{as}\quad x\to 0.
     $$